crazyscoop/Dot-DeCode/README.md

 - NOTE: Be sure to fill in correct values of the encrypted image.

 ## How To Install
-- Installer is available in Setup/Release.
+- Installer is available in Dot-DeCode/IDXForm/Setup/Release/.

+## For Source Code
+- Form1 is the Main Interface.
+- Form1.cs is available in